madatoo/juiceme-ms4/README.md

     + open desired subpages (login/shop etc) in main nav,
     + open in new window all links inserted into the footer,
 + Easily browse the shopping product available in store,
-+ Sort product by specific category,
++ Sort product by specific category, product name or description,
-+ Sort multiple categories of product simultaneously,
-+ Search for product name or description,
 + View product price, description, rating and image in new page,
 + Easily create customer profile (registration for account),
 + Recive an email confirmation after registering.